Toys 'R' Us will close for good this week

 Toys "R" Us said it is in the process of trying to find new tenants for its stores.

-On Monday Party City (PRTY) announced it would use 50 of the locations for its seasonal "pop up" stores, and expand from its traditional Halloween City stores to offer Toys City stores that will stay open through the holiday season this year.
+On Monday Party City (PRTY) announced it would use 50 of the locations for its seasonal "pop up" stores, and expand from its traditional Halloween City stores to offer Toy City stores that will stay open through the holiday season this year.

 But those locations will be only temporary rentals and Party City does not anticipate using any of them permanently, Dan Sullivan, Party City's CFO, told CNNMoney.